Samsung/Universum/doc/configuring.rst

     Lists like ``["ls -a"]`` will not be processed correctly and therefore should be splat into ``["ls", "-a"]``.
     Lists like ``["build.sh", "--platform A"]`` will not be processed correctly and thus should be plat into ``["build.sh", "--platform", "A"]``.
 A build step can have an empty list as a command.
-    Such step won't do anything except informing the user about having nothing to do.
+    Such step won't do anything except showing up the step name in Universum execution logs.

 .. note::